-Jake Guttormsson is a sketchbook artist and writer, who moonlights as a digital producer at a venerable ad agency in New York City.
-Previously, he worked in the animation, design, and post production industry for 14 years.
-In 2002, he won an Emmy Award for Motion Design, and later in 2009, Jake won the Global Grand Prize in Motion Design at the Cut & Paste Design Competition.
-He lives with his family in New Jersey.
+I am a sketchbook artist and writer, who moonlights as a digital producer at a venerable advertising agency in New York City.
+Previously, I worked in the animation, design, and post production industry for 14 years.
+In 2002, I won an Emmy Award for Motion Design, and in 2009, I won the Global Grand Prize in Motion Design at the Cut & Paste Design Competition.
+I live with my family in New Jersey.

-The Saline Project’s Title Sequence for “Mortal Enemies” Winner of the 2002 Best Motion Graphics in News or Documentary Programming
+Winner of the 2002 Best Motion Graphics in News or Documentary Programing

-The Saline Project was only 2 years old when we got asked to work on “Mortal Enemies,” a documentary for the Discovery Channel.
-It tells the intertwining personal histories of Ariel Sharon and Yasir Arafat and their involvement in the Israeli-Palestinian conflict.
+The Saline Project was only 2 years old when we were invited to work on “Mortal Enemies,” a documentary for the Discovery Channel.
+The show examined the intertwining personal histories of Ariel Sharon and Yasir Arafat through their involvement in the Israeli-Palestinian conflict.

-I was part of the team charged with the design and execution of a 60 second animated opening sequence, as well as an number of interstitials for the show.
-With total access to the New York Times Photo Archive, and After Effects’s then new 3-d Camera, we created a montage of “Living Photographs.”
-The camera pushing in and out of the photographs and revealing 3-d space.
-One of the earliest stand out jobs for the Saline Project, we became one of the pioneers of the “Frozen Time” technique so prevalent in Motion Graphics today.
+We were responsible for the 60 second animated opening sequence, as well as an number of story telling interstitials that appeared throughout show.
+With total access to the New York Times Photo Archive, a lot of Photoshop work, and After Effects’s then new 3-d Camera, we created a montage of “Living Photographs.”
+The camera pushing in and out of the photographs, using 3d parallax to give the illusion of space.

 I started violin lessons at the age of 6.
 I was in a number of bands throughout high school and college.
 Music has always been a major part of my life.
 I’ve only composed professionally for a handful of projects in the early 00’s, but I try to put together an album every 5 years or so.
 I don’t know if I have any fans, but I like it.